-2.2.2.
-Comparison of MC to a contrast derived from a large-sample single study
+3.2.2 Comparison of MC to a contrast derived from large-sample single study

 We also compared MC of 2-back > 0-back to the results of a contrast derived from a highly powered large single study dataset, calculating voxel-wise, cluster-wise, and peak-wise comparisons in the same way as for comparisons with CM.
 For this, we used task-based fMRI data from the working memory task of an unrelated sample of the Human Connectome Project (HCP) (Van Essen et al., 2013).
-Details regarding the dataset, sample, and preprocessing as well as the results can be found in the Supplementary Material.
-The maps of the two "comparison maps," that is, CM and HCP demonstrated a voxel-wise Jaccard index of 0.27.
+Details regarding the dataset, sample and preprocessing as well as the results can be found in the supplementary material.
+The maps of the two "comparison maps," i.e., CM and HCP demonstrated a voxel-wise Jaccard index of 0.27.